 Con is a proactive leader in the South Australian business community.

-In his role as KPMG Chairman of Partners, South Australia, he provides advice on economic and non-economic issues regarding the current and future prosperity of the State.
-Con’s particular areas of expertise focuses on tax and advisory services to the Property and Infrastructure sectors, as well as Financial Service institutions, where he has over 20 years’ experience providing tax and advisory services to a variety of private and public companies.
+In his former role as KPMG Chairman of Partners, South Australia, a position which he held for 7 years, he provided advice on economic and non-economic issues regarding the current and future prosperity of the State of South Australia.
+In his 27 year career at KPMG, he obtained national and global experience in tax and business advisory services to a variety of private and public companies.

 - Fellow of the Taxation Institute of Australia (since 1993)

-- Fellow of Australian Institute of Company Directors (since 1998)
+- Graduate of the Australian Institute of Company Directors (since 2017)